-- E. No teacher, administrator, volunteer, contractor, or other employee of the school district shall permit, condone, or tolerate bullying. - F. Apparent permission or consent by a student being bullied does not lessen or negate the prohibitions contained in this policy. - G. Retaliation against a victim, good faith reporter, or a witness of bullying is prohibited. - H. False accusations or reports of bullying against another student are prohibited. - I. A person who engages in an act of bullying, reprisal, retaliation, or false reporting of bullying or permits, condones, or tolerates bullying shall be subject to discipline or other remedial responses for that act in accordance with the school district's policies and procedures, including the school district's discipline policy (See MSBA/MASA Model Policy 506).
+- E. No teacher, administrator, volunteer, contractor, or other employee of the school district shall permit, condone, or tolerate bullying. - F. Apparent permission or consent by a student being bullied does not lessen the prohibitions contained in this policy. - G. Retaliation against a victim, good faith reporter, or a witness of bullying is prohibited. - H. False accusations or reports of bullying against another student are prohibited. - I. A person who engages in an act of bullying, reprisal, or false reporting of bullying or permits, condones, or tolerates bullying shall be subject to discipline for that act in accordance with school district's policies and procedures.
 The school district may take into account the following factors: - 1.
-The developmental ages and maturity levels of the parties involved; - 2.
+The developmental and maturity levels of the parties involved; - 2.
 The levels of harm, surrounding circumstances, and nature of the behavior; - 3.
 Past incidences or past or continuing patterns of behavior; - 4.
-The relationship between the parties involved; and - 5.
-The context in which the alleged incidents occurred.
+The relationship between the parties involved; and

+5. The context in which the alleged incidents occurred.

 Consequences for students who commit prohibited acts of bullying may range from remedial responses or positive behavioral interventions up to and including suspension and/or expulsion.
-The school district shall employ research-based developmentally appropriate best practices that include preventative and remedial measures and effective discipline for deterring violations of this policy, apply throughout the school district, and foster student, parent, and community participation.
+The school district shall employ research-based developmentally appropriate best practices that include preventative and remedial measures and effective discipline for deterring violations of this policy.